 Drawing room with two large sofas, two armchairs, Smart TV, original decorative feature fireplace with slate surround.

 Kitchen / dining room with central island.
 Five burner induction hob, two electric ovens with steam function, two further oven/microwaves, two full-size dishwashers, large fridge/freezer (3-drawer freezer), large wine fridge.
-Dining space seating up to twelve guests using the table extenders, Smart TV with Sky Cinema, Sky Sports and BT Sports provided.
+Dining space seating up to twelve guests using the table extenders, and Smart TV.

 Bathroom with slipper bath, walk-in shower (rainforest head), heated towel rail, basin and WC.